2016 brings more pain to U.S. shale companies as crude sinks

 "You are going to see a lot more bankruptcies and restructurings this year," said Bill Costello, an energy analyst at Westwood Holdings Group Inc. "This year is going to be much worse for companies with weak balance sheets."

-He believes Penn Virginia Corp (PVA.N), Midstates Petroleum Company Inc MPO.N, Ultra Petroleum Corp UPL.N, GoodRich Petroleum Corp GDP.N and Resolute Energy Corp (REN.N), all small producers, will have to restructure.
+He believes Penn Virginia Corp, Midstates Petroleum Company Inc, Ultra Petroleum Corp, GoodRich Petroleum Corp and Resolute Energy Corp, all small producers, will have to restructure.

 Representatives for those companies did not comment.

-Swift Energy Co SFYWQ.PK, which stopped making some debt payments in December, filed for Chapter 11 on the last day of 2015.
+Swift Energy Co, which stopped making some debt payments in December, filed for Chapter 11 on the last day of 2015.

 Many companies have worked during the price declines of the last 20 months to push out debt maturities to curb repayment risks.
 According to filings by about 45 U.S. shale oil producers only a few have debt maturing this year.